 - Ensuring that your fencing is robust and does not allow free travel of wild animals into your sanctuary where possible

-- Discouraging rodents from entering your sanctuary by securing all food, rodent-proofing structures, and employing other rodent prevention measures that fit your sanctuary’s ethics
+- Discouraging rodents from residing at your sanctuary by securing all food, rodent-proofing structures, and employing other compassionate rodent prevention measures

 - Having a biosecurity protocol prepared to protect sanctuary birds in the event of a disease outbreak carried by wild birds; which could potentially mean needing to close all open air access to the outdoors for your avian residents while still affording them fresh air and sunshine